Pimmz/Home-Energy-Saving-Store/README.md

 Strategy - So the user can discover, Learn, enjoy, interact and get assistance with all things to do with saving energy at home.

 Scope - Based on the information from the strategy, the features included emotive images.
-A Contact us section so that the users can contact the store about returning a product and item not being delivered ot anything else.
-Plus you have the ability to subcribe to the sight to get exculsives offers and news from the store.
-The Tips and Tricks page enables the user to post a picture of their ideas and suggestions on how to save money from ingenuitive ideas.
-The FAQ page or Frequesntly asked questions is another area designed to help the users of the site to understand whether certain tasks around the home are beneficial or not.
+A Contact Us section so that the users can contact the store about returning a product an item not being delivered or anything else.
+Plus you can subscribe to the sight to get exclusive offers and news from the store.
+The Tips and Tricks page enables the user to post a picture of their ideas and suggestions on how to save money from innovative ideas.
+The FAQ page or frequently asked questions is another area designed to help the users of the site to understand whether certain tasks around the home are beneficial or not.

 Structure - This was designed around the user.
-After speaking with a number of energy saving people, to be about to contact the store.
-To be able to post their own ideas on how to save money with out having to pay for it.
-Plus an area to read the basics on saving energy for the newer users visting the site.
+After speaking with several energy-saving people, So they can contact the store.
+To be able to post their ideas on how to save money without having to pay for it.
+Plus an area to read the basics on saving energy for the newer users visiting the site.

-Skeleton - As before this was designed around the user which was gained from information supplied by a number of energy saving people.
+Skeleton - As before this was designed around the user which was gained from information supplied by several energy-saving people.
 This dictated that it would be laid out simply.
 So that it can be used quickly and efficiently while delivering the most amount of information and receiving help depending on the user's needs.

 Surface - I wanted the look of the Home Energy Saving Store to be informative, clear, and concise, with consistent typography and corresponding colours to help them stand out, to easily navigate with emotive pictures that helped to raise awareness about reducing pollution and greenhouse gases to help the environment and save the user money.